Letter to the Honorable Brian Mast

 Over the past three years, investigative journalists have exposed how NGOs in Latin America contribute to the mass migration that is destabilizing the U.S. economy, harming our national security and usurping our sovereignty.
 If we hope to disrupt the Venezuela- China- and Iran-backed asymmetric warfare4 being waged against the U.S., cutting off the U.S. funding that facilitates illegal mass migration is crucial.
 In your capacity as Chair of the House Foreign Affairs Subcommittee on Oversight, you have authority to investigate:

-State Department-funded PRM, USAID, UN and NGO activities in South America and elsewhere that facilitate and incentivize illegal immigration to the U.S.;
+State Department-funded PRM, USAID, UN and NGO activities in Latin America and elsewhere that facilitate and incentivize illegal immigration to the U.S.;

 Amy Pope, President Biden’s former Senior Advisor on Migration, who now serves as Director General of the UN International Office for Migration (IOM);